Menu

 The tcpdump for this path shows a typical TCP linear growth pattern - indicative of no stalls during the length of the transfer due to packet loss:

-Many applications feature the ability to "pace" their traffic (e.g. nuttcp and iperf3 allow this behavior).
+Many testing tools feature the ability to "pace" their traffic (e.g. nuttcp and iperf3 allow this behavior).
 While this works well for UDP, it is hard to accurately pace TCP due to the way the kernel does buffering.
-The linux tc command does a much better job of pacing TCP flows, but only seems to be work on to speeds of around 9Gbps, even with a 40G NIC.
+The linux tc command does a much better job of pacing TCP flows, and is recommended to help with speed mismatch issues.

-Newer releases of the Linux Kernel are offering better control over speed mismatch.
+Newer versions of the Linux Kernel are better at handling speed mismatch issues.
 The following graph of results shows sending from a 40G host to a 10G host, using both Linux Kernel 3.10 (CentOS 7) and Linux Kernel 4.2 across a ~50ms path: